About the Website

 The British Royal Navy

-Drawing on over one hundred and fifty published sources, the work is a comprehensive and readable reference guide to the golden age of Naval History from the commencement of the American War of Revolution in 1776 to the termination of the Napoleonic Wars in 1815.
+Drawing on over two hundred published sources, the work is a comprehensive and readable reference guide to the golden age of Naval History from the commencement of the American War of Revolution in 1776 to the termination of the Napoleonic Wars in 1815.
 It is in two parts, and in addition there is an Appendices page:

 By the end of the project this will contain biographies of over 1,200 officers who rose to the rank of admiral, or achieved success, fame or notoriety as post captains, during the period 1776-1815.The vast majority are not included in the Dictionary of National Biography